You can call me biased but Vancouver beaches are the most spectacular urban variety on planet earth.

 Also keep reading to see the top five cleanest beaches in Vancouver.

-This popular Vancouver beach gets absolutely packed in the summer, so if you’re looking to do some people watching or meet some locals this is it.
+This popular Vancouver beach easily slots in virtually every Vancouver itinerary and gets absolutely packed in the summer – if you’re looking to do some people watching or meet some locals this is it.

 It’s also one of the best beaches for sports: whether you’re looking to set up a volleyball game (no net? there’s drop in games over summer from 6:30 pm) or shoot some hoops you’re guaranteed a game.